Marea Hartman: Eminent sports administrator

 Hartman was one of the few women, along with Dorothy Nelson Neal and Vera Searle, who reached senior positions in the male-dominated world of post-war British athletics.
 She started off in 1945 as Hon.
 Treasurer of Spartan Ladies and early in 1950, aged 29, she was elected Hon.
 Treasurer of the national governing body, the Women's AAA.

 She was appointed team manager of the British women's team for the Melbourne Olympic Games of 1956, holding this position until 1978, a period that encompassed five Olympic Games and a host of other important meetings including the European championships and the Commonwealth Games.
 In the 1950s female athletics had little or no media profile, and it is to Hartman's credit that she was able to secure sponsorship deals with a number of manufacturers of well-known brands, including Unilever products Bovril and Sunsilk.

-Hartman was insistent on equality for women athletes, energetically arguing for their participation in a range of events that had previously been denied to them, and she successfully navigated the sometimes reactionary world of British amateur athletics with skill and sociability.
+Hartman was insistent on equality for women athletes, energetically arguing for their participation in a range of events that had previously been denied to them, and she successfully navigated the (sometimes) reactionary world of British amateur athletics with skill and sociability.
 In latter years some athletes saw her as a conservative figure, and in the late 1970s she and fellow sports administrator Arthur Gold were the subject of some fierce criticism from sections of the press primed by elements within British athletics.
 It was essentially the new guard versus the old, with Hartman seen by some as part of the reactionary old guard.

 Throughout her various tenures Hartman discharged her duties within the sport in an honorary capacity without financial remuneration.
-A supporter of Pierre de Coubertin's first principle of participation she nevertheless, navigated the growing demands for althletes to benefit from financial renumeration.
+A supporter of Pierre de Coubertin's first principle of participation she nevertheless, navigated the growing demands for althletes to benefit from financial remuneration.
 Once it was clear that the sport at the elite level was entering a professional era she argued for equality for women athletes.In her younger years she was well suited to her role as Team Manager, where she often had to reassure nervously strung international athletes.
 She was closely associated with the historic triumphs of Mary Rand and Ann Packer at the 1964 Tokyo Olympics. when Lillian Board, the 400-metre silver medalist at the 1968 Mexico Olympics, was diagnosed with terminal cancer, Hartman was instrumental in the setting up a memorial trophy, the Lillian Board Trophy, awarded annually to the winner of the England Senior Championships 800m.

 Hartman was selected Chairwoman of the Women's Commission of the IAAF in 1968, a post she held until 1981.
 As Honorary Secretary of the Women's AAA she campaigned against the use of stimulants and performance-enhancing drugs, and was a founder member of the Drugs Abuse Sub-Committee as early as 1968.
 When British athletics administration received a much needed overhaul in 1991, Hartman became President of the British Athletics Federation.

 She never married or had children.
 Actor Douglas Fielding was her nephew.